Intertrigo

-Intertrigo refers to a type of inflammatory rash (dermatitis) of the superficial skin that occurs within a person's body folds.
+Intertrigo, commonly called "skin fold dermatitis", refers to a type of inflammatory rash (dermatitis) of the superficial skin that occurs within a person's body folds.
 These areas are more susceptible to irritation and subsequent infection due to factors that promote skin breakdown such as moisture, friction, and exposure to bodily secretions and excreta such as sweat, urine, or feces.
 Areas of the body which are more likely to be affected by intertrigo include the inframammary fold, intergluteal cleft, armpits, and spaces between the fingers or toes.
 Skin affected by intertrigo is more prone to infection than intact skin.

 The term "intertrigo" commonly refers to a secondary infection with bacteria (such as Corynebacterium minutissimum), fungi (such as Candida albicans), or viruses.
 A frequent manifestation is candidal intertrigo.

 Intertrigo occurs more often in warm and humid conditions.
-Generally, intertrigo is more common in people with a weakened immune system including children, the elderly, and immunocompromised people.
+Generally, intertrigo is more common in people with a weakened immune system, including children, the elderly, and immunocompromised people.
 The condition is also more common in people who experience urinary incontinence and decreased ability to move.

 Cause

-An intertrigo usually develops from the chafing of warm, moist skin in the areas of the inner thighs and genitalia, the armpits, under the breasts, the underside of the belly, behind the ears, and the web spaces between the toes and fingers.
-An intertrigo usually appears red and raw-looking, and may also itch, ooze, and be sore.
-Intertrigos occur more often among overweight individuals, those with diabetes, those restricted to bed rest or diaper use, and those who use medical devices, like artificial limbs, that trap moisture against the skin.
-Also, there are several skin diseases that can cause an intertrigo to develop, such as dermatitis or inverse psoriasis.